AvePoint/cloud-api/docs/docs/Overview.md

   - Register partner customers to facilitate partner integrations.
   - Access Cloud Backup for Microsoft 365 job information for backup management.

-- **Deprecation Notice**: This API is scheduled for deprecation after the December 2024 release.
+- **Deprecation Notice**: This API has been deprecated after the December 2024 release.
 Transitioning to the current API is highly recommended to ensure continued support and access to the latest features.
 - Documentation: For additional details on the legacy API, refer to [AvePoint Online Services Web API Help](https://avepointcdn.azureedge.net/assets/webhelp/avepoint-online-services-api/index.htm).

 ## What's in the current AvePoint Graph API